William-Mba/ngx-tailwindui/CONTRIBUTING.md

 2. Be sure that an issue describes the problem you're fixing, or documents the design for the feature you'd like to add.
    Discussing the design upfront helps to ensure that we're ready to accept your work.

-3. Please sign our [Contributor License Agreement (CLA)](#cla) before sending PRs.
-   We cannot accept code without a signed CLA.
-   Make sure you author all contributed Git commits with email address associated with your CLA signature.

 4. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the William-Mba/ngx-tailwindui repo.